Sander-Wauters/.dotfiles/README.md

 All keybindings have been changed for use with the "azert" keyboard layout (I know, sue me).

 - Very useful scripts are in `~/.local/bin/`
+- Install scripts and list of programs are in `~/.setup/`
 - Settings for:
   - nvim (text editor)
   - zsh (shell)